-The Intra Company Transferee visa applies to corporate groups that are temporarily transferring their non-EU nationals, employees of a company of the group, to their Italian company.
+The Italian Intra Company Transfer Visa (also shortened to ICT Visa) applies to corporate groups that are temporarily transferring their non-EU nationals, employees of a company of the group, to their Italian company.

-- Meaning of seconding non-EU workers through Intra Company Visas
+Meaning of seconding non-EU workers through the Italian Intra Company Visa

 The notion of secondment is set by Italian Legislative Decree no. 276/2003.
 It refers to cases where an employer, to satisfy their business interest, temporarily assigns a worker to another party.
 This for the execution of a specific work activity.
 Therefore, the secondment process entails the cooperation among 3 parties: